 6.2.3.1 Introduction

 This clause contains requirements on the UE regarding RRC connection release with redirection procedure.
-RRC connection release with redirection is initiated by the RRCConnectionRelease message with redirection to E-UTRAN or NR from NR specified in TS 38.331 [2].
+RRC connection release with redirection is initiated by the RRCRelease message with redirection to E-UTRAN or NR from NR specified in TS 38.331 [2].
 The RRC connection release with redirection procedure is specified in clause 5.3.8 of TS 38.331 [2].

 6.2.3.2 Requirements